Emogy-reunion/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 * Arrays - contiguous memory areas that store elements of the same type.
 * Strings - One dimensional arrays of characters terminated by a null character '\0'

-2. TECHNOLOGIES USED
+#TECHNOLOGIES USED

 * Written using C language
 * Compiled using GCC 9.4.0
 * Tested on UBUNTU 20.04

-3. FILES
+#FILES

-- Each file contains a program or a function that perfoms a certain task
+- Each file contains either a program or a function that perfoms a certain task
 - The files include :

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------